 You need to conduct a bit of pilot testing before switching to a new theme.
-For this, you can seek out the assistance of test sites which can check your widgets and plugins without making your entire website vulnerable to crash.
+For this, you can seek out the assistance of test sites that can check your widgets and plugins without making your entire website vulnerable to a crash.

 You can verify the proper functioning of your newly designed site by opening it from a mobile device.
 Apart from testing it in different browsers, you can also ask your target audience for objective feedback.
 For this, you might be required to grant admin access to some trustworthy people.

 If everything works out smoothly, then it is time to activate the new theme on your live site.
-All the changes made on the test site shall have to be imported before going through the dynamics of your live version.
+All the changes made on the test site must be imported before going through the dynamics of your live version.
 You can block access to your site on a temporary basis for making more extensive edits.

-Herein you can use the WP Maintenance Mode plugin for informing your users about backend work which is been carried out.
-It also helps to activate a countdown clock so that your users can easily gauge when the maintenance work shall be over.
+Herein you can use the WordPress Maintenance Mode plugin for informing your users about backend work which is been carried out.
+It also helps to activate a countdown clock so that your users can easily gauge when the maintenance work over.
 This plugin should be deactivated after you are done with all editing and testing work.